 Does anybody else hear alarm bells going off?

 … Change (what is within your abilities to change)

 DEFINE (who you want to be)

 BECOME (who you have defined you want to be)

 Naturally the three steps do not neatly follow on each other.
 You are trying to BECOME something or someone.
-You realize it is not what or who you want to be.
-You CONFRONT yourself … although you already did that when you realized you did not want to become what or who you were BECOMING.
-You were also already subconsciously DEFINING yourself when you realized you did not want to be who you were in the process of BECOMING.
+You realise it is not what or who you want to be.
+You CONFRONT yourself … although you already did that when you realised you did not want to become what or who you were BECOMING.
+You were also already subconsciously DEFINING yourself when you realised you did not want to be who you were in the process of BECOMING.
 You continue with DEFINING while you CONFRONT yourself.
 And because your life does not stand still for a second, you are busy BECOMING throughout this process of CONFRONTING and DEFINING.